spcCodes/Grab_AI_for_SEA/README.md

 -  Hyperparameters tuning to get a better validation accuracy.
 -  Train for a longer period of time
--  get more dataset for training and then train again
+-  Get more dataset for training and then train again
 -  Dockerize so that it can be productionised